-Recycle used plant containers free of charge, keep plastic out of landfills
+Recycle used fall planting containers free of charge, keep plastic out of landfills

-(WAUKESHA, WI) – While in the midst of fall landscaping season, Waukesha County reminds residents and businesses to utilize Johnson's Nursery’s free service to recycle their landscape plastics not accepted in their curbside recycling containers.
-Johnson's Nursery, Inc. is located at W180 N6275 Marcy Road in Menomonee Falls
+(Waukesha, WI) – As colorful fall mums and dazzling asters start making their autumn landscape appearances, Waukesha County reminds residents and businesses to utilize Johnson’s Nursery’s free service to recycle landscape plastics not accepted in their curbside recycling containers or yard waste collections.
+Johnson’s Nursery, Inc. is located at W180 N6275 Marcy Road in Menomonee Falls.

-“Landscaping plastics should stay out of curbside recycling bins so they do not end up in a landfill,” said Analiese Smith, Recycling & Solid Waste Supervisor for Waukesha County.
-“The cooperative program between Johnson's Nursery and Waukesha County Parks and Land Use ensures that these materials are properly recycled.
-The used pots will be reprocessed to make new landscape plastics.”
+“Landscaping plastic containers and trays do not belong in your curbside recycling bins or yard waste collections,” said Analiese Smith, Recycling & Solid Waste Supervisor for Waukesha County.
+“The cooperative program between Johnson’s Nursery and Waukesha County Parks and Land Use ensures that these materials stay out of the landfills and are properly recycled.”

 For more information about recycling at Johnson’s Nursery, Inc., call 262-252-4988 or visit www.kb.jniplants.com/landscape-container-recycling/.